HiraStanley/HiraStanley/README.md

 ---

 ## About Me
-I am a data scientist with a background in finance, driven by the challenge of solving complex, meaningful problems using data.
-I enjoy building full-stack, production-ready solutions that make an impact—from conversational AI and time series forecasting to computer vision and recommendation systems.
+I am a data scientist with a background in finance and data analytics, driven by the challenge of solving complex, meaningful problems using data.
 My work blends statistical rigor, machine learning, and cross-functional collaboration to generate actionable insights and build scalable solutions.
 I especially enjoy projects that drive social impact.

 My personal interests include travel, reading, and walking around Chicago!